Reader: Frequently Asked Questions

 It seems some of my Instapaper articles are missing.
 How do I make sure ALL my Instapaper articles imported?

 If it looks like you're missing Instapaper or Pocket articles within Reader, first note that any articles that were archived inside Instapaper or Pocket will appear inside your Archive in Reader; the ten most recently saved items not archived will appear inside your Inbox in Reader; everything else will go in Later.
-If you've checked those places and still don't find the articles you're looking for, it's possible you might be hitting an Instapaper API export bug which caps the number of items export at 500.
-To get around this, you can download a CSV export of your Instapaper articles and then upload those on read.readwise.io/import.

 It seems some of my Pocket articles are missing.
 How do I make sure ALL my Pocket articles imported?

-If it looks like you're missing Instapaper or Pocket articles within Reader, first note that any articles that were archived inside Instapaper or Pocket will appear inside your Archive in Reader; the ten most recently saved items not archived will appear inside your Inbox in Reader; everything else will go in Later.
 If you've checked those places and still don't find the articles you're looking for, it's possible you might have so many Pocket articles that Reader only imported the first 10,000.
 If you open the Command Palette and search for "Import entire Pocket library", you can trigger an import of the rest.
-Note that we recommend you have a powerful machine and modern phone before you do this.
+Note that we recommend you have a reasonably powerful computer and/or modern phone before you do this.

 How do I use the browser extensions to save articles to Reader?